 Live Validator is our dedicated tool to analyse and validate data collection once exposed to real traffic.
 Live Validator monitors the health of your integration by sampling real web traffic and running over 100 validation checks, making sure that the data received from the API commands makes sense when applied to your product catalog.

-Live Validator also posts its alerts to each box of the Predict Dashboard.
+Live Validator also posts its alerts to each box of the Data Sources page.
 Live Validator offers error examples and fix suggestions for each alert it displays.

 Step 7 – Checking site traffic statistics

-Click the header of the box to get to the detailed Site Traffic screen.
+Click Site Traffic reports on the right-hand side of the box to get to the detailed Site Traffic screen.
 Here you can see additional site statistics, and this is also where you find a function to export collected purchase data in one .csv table (this is useful for a final confirmation that Web Extend is collecting all the transactions on your site).

 Step 8 – Checking Web Extend output in your contact DB

-Now, the WEB EXTEND box of the Dashboard is also active, showing you the number of visitors identified through the data-collection scripts, and the number of contacts updated in Emarsys contact database based on this data.
+Now, the Contact Matching box of the Data Sources page is also active, showing you the number of visitors identified through the data-collection scripts, as well as any issues with updating the contacts in the Emarsys contact database based on this data.

 Once you have completed the above steps, and validations run successfully on your integration, data collection and the enrichment of contact data through the Web Extend fields is continuous.

-Please remember to check back on your integration’s health using the Live Validator tool every once in a while, and at least after each change of the website frontend (to ensure other updates to the pages have not corrupted the Web Extend scripts).
+Please remember to check back on your integration’s health by visiting the Data Sources page every once in a while, and at least after each change of the website frontend (to ensure other updates to the pages have not corrupted the Web Extend scripts).